 Speaker agreements.
 Though they’re sometimes viewed as a formality, these handy documents provide the perfect opportunity to outline speaker expectations for your conference or event.

-Most of the time common sense is enough, but every once in a while, you have someone show up to their presentation wearing shorts and flip-flops carrying a 3-foot-tall daiquiri (True story).
+Most of the time common sense is enough, but occasionally, you have someone show up to their presentation wearing shorts and flip-flops carrying a 3-foot-tall daiquiri (True story).
 When that happened, I had no one to blame but myself because technically I never clarified he COULDN’T wear flip-flops.

 I’ll never look at speaker contracts as a formality again.
 They are a fantastic opportunity to clearly define expectations, compensation, how speakers’ intellectual property will be used, and more.

-Don’t leave early: We’ve included links to a few speaker agreement templates at the end of the blog.
+Don’t leave early: We’ve included links to a few speaker contract templates at the end of the blog.

 Totally going to sue (Not really though)